purvalpatel/kubernetes-sample/ArgoCD.md

 ##### 6. Create.
 - Now it will start deploying application.

+Note: <br>
+You can delete the deployment directly from web ui. and pods will deleted.

 Sample of nginx deployment using ArgoCD:
 -----------------------------------------
 1. Process will be same just keep the deployment, namespaces, services YAML manifests files seperately.